nixworks/public/news/2010/10/6/index.md

 ##### Pro- and anti
 ### [China's climate negotiator Xie Zhenhua states that the country's voluntary efforts supported by its own resources and technologies only accept "non-invasive" international consultation and analysis at the UNFCCC meeting in Tianjin, China. ](/news/2010/10/6/china-s-climate-negotiator-xie-zhenhua-states-that-the-country-s-voluntary-efforts-supported-by-its-own-resources-and-technologies-only-acce.md)
-_Context: Tianjin, UNFCCC, pro- and anti, China, Xie Zhenhua_
+_Context: Xie Zhenhua, China, Tianjin, UNFCCC, pro- and anti_

 ##### China
 ### [China's gross domestic product (GDP) will grow by 10.5 percent in 2010 and 9.6 percent in 2011, ahead of other major economies, according to a report released by the International Monetary Fund. ](/news/2010/10/6/china-s-gross-domestic-product-gdp-will-grow-by-10-5-percent-in-2010-and-9-6-percent-in-2011-ahead-of-other-major-economies-according-to.md)
-_Context: International Monetary Fund, China, gross domestic product_
+_Context: gross domestic product, International Monetary Fund, China_

 ##### Richard F. Heck
 ### [Richard F. Heck, Ei-ichi Negishi and Akira Suzuki win the 2010 Nobel Prize in Chemistry for developing new ways of linking carbon atoms together. ](/news/2010/10/6/richard-f-heck-ei-ichi-negishi-and-akira-suzuki-win-the-2010-nobel-prize-in-chemistry-for-developing-new-ways-of-linking-carbon-atoms-toge.md)
-_Context: atom, Nobel Prize in Chemistry, Akira Suzuki, carbon, Richard F. Heck, Ei-ichi Negishi_
+_Context: Richard F. Heck, atom, carbon, Ei-ichi Negishi, Akira Suzuki, Nobel Prize in Chemistry_

 ## [Previous Day...](/news/2010/10/5/index.md)